Read Models

-In Event Sourcing, rebuilding state from events works well for single entities.
-But queries like "show all shopping carts" would require reading thousands of streams and rebuilding each cart in memory.
+In Event Sourcing, rebuilding state from events works well for a single entity (a shopping cart might have 10-50 events).
+But showing a list of all shopping carts?
+You'd need to read events from thousands of streams and rebuild each cart in memory on every page load.

 One event stream maps to one document.
 The document ID equals the stream ID.